Governance Statement

 About

 The President has been assigned day-to-day executive powers by the Board of Directors.
-Further to this, the President can set up an Executive Committee.
+Further to this, the President can set up an Executive Committee of School departments and directors.

-The Executive Committee is a principal body of the School, responsible for overseeing the efficient delivery and quality of services, and reporting to the Board of Governors through the President.
-Its duties include:
+The Executive Committee is a principal body of the School responsible for overseeing the efficient delivery and quality of School services and reporting to the Board of Governors through the President.
+Its primary duties include:

-• Managing academic, administrative, and infrastructural functions through various departments and teams.
+• Managing academic, administrative, and infrastructural functions through departments and teams.

-• Developing, managing, and monitoring operational and strategic activities.
+• Developing, managing, and monitoring operational and strategic activities and plans.

-• Advising the Board of Governors and other governance and quality bodies through the President.
+• Advising the Board of Governors and other governance and quality bodies, including through the President.

-• Coordinating key areas such as teaching, IT services, and student support.
+• Coordinating key services such as teaching, IT, and student support.

 • Monitoring performance metrics related to regulations and policies.